thingsboard/thingsboard.github.io/docs/iot-gateway/configuration.md

     class: CustomSerialConnector
 ```

-**Notice:** You can use several similar connectors at same time, but you should provide different names and configuration files to them.
+**Note:** You can use several similar connectors at same time, but you should provide different names and configuration files to them.

-If you need different type of connector, you can implement it by yourself, using custom connector or email us: <info@thingsboard.io>.
+If you need different type of connector, you can implement it using [customization guide](/docs/iot-gateway/custom/connector/) or email us: <info@thingsboard.io>.